Where Dominica’s Past Still Breathes

 The Art of Reinvention

-In the 1960s, it evolved again — adding coconut oil refining and soap production, even as rum distillation continued.
+In the 1960s, it evolved again — diversifying into soap production, even as rum distillation continued.

-Today, Belfast Estate stands as a living museum of innovation and endurance.
+Belfast stands as a living museum of innovation and endurance.

 Why Visitors Love This Tour